emberjs/rfcs/text/0000-cli-guides.md

 ### Writing process

 Writing new content and porting over existing information is a job that will require the help of many contributors!
 After this RFC is accepted, a call for contributors will be made.

+Here are some strategies to help contributor work to be successful:
+- A quest issue will outline sections that need work so that people can volunteer
+- Collaboration will be encouraged so that no one person blocks writing on a particular topic
+- Contributing can take multiple forms.
+For example, developers with some CLI expertise who don't have time/interest for formal writing can share some brief notes or suggestions to help out the writers.
+Writers don't need to be experts.
+In some cases, it's better when someone isn't very familiar with the content because they can help identify gaps.
-Each unwritten section will have comments indicating which topics to cover.
+- Each unwritten section will have comments in the markdown indicating which topics to cover.
 In cases where content has been ported over, comments will indicate which sections to fact-check, clarify, or revise.
+- A strike team channel will be created on a chat
+- A writing styleguide will be provided for contributors
-Following a verson one release, writing work will be organized via normal GitHub issues.
+- Following a verson one release, writing work will be organized via normal GitHub issues.

 Since maintaining consistent voice and structure across a blank slate is a challenge, beta content for the core learning experience has already been drafted, including Basic Use guides and a tutorial for creating an addon from start to finish.

 The beta version of the CLI Guides content can be found at [ember-learn/cli-guides-source](https://github.com/ember-learn/cli-guides-source).
 The Markdown files there are rendered by [ember-learn/cli-guides-app](https://github.com/ember-learn/cli-guides-source).
 The app is currently [deployed on Netlify](https://sad-noyce-026d89.netlify.com/) for testing and UX validation, however it requires more work to resolve many known bugs.

-A writing styleguide will be provided for contributors.

 ### User Personas